just interested to know what you think about:

 Updated by Alexander Hu over 6 years ago

 Then i would reccomend to implement that fast, because it would be a HUGE step forward to gain reputation and public relations ;-)

 (although i don't know how much this would be to implement; but i already asked about funding... i have many clients which want special things... ;-) )

-Updated by Alexander Hu almost 5 years ago
+Updated by Alexander Hu about 5 years ago

 Actually just seing:

 Updated by Julio Montoya about 5 years ago